 |

-EA's new Video Ball game is a simple project based around the General
+New Video Ball game is a simple project based around the General Instruments AY-3-8600 chip.

 It obviously replaces the initial Video Ball project published in May 1976.